*Article was originally published in Nov. 2020

 As previously mentioned, the Bruins used those two picks the Islanders sent them well.
 One of them was used on the upcoming defensive stud, Brandon Carlo.
 The American-born defenseman was selected 37th overall in the 2015 NHL Entry Draft.

-Standing at six foot five inches tall and weighing at 212 pounds, Carlo is a massive force.
+Standing at 6-foot-5 and weighing at 212 pounds, Carlo is a massive force.
 He was originally advertised to have more offensive upside but has taken a more defensive and physical approach to his game in recent years.
 Proving that, his most offensive season was his rookie season in 2016-17 with 16 points in 82 games.
 Perhaps he finally found a balance though, because, in the 2019-20 season, Carlo had 19 points in 67 games.
 It’s worth mentioning that he had no power-play points.

 His defensive side has been strong in the last two seasons.
 Carlo has amassed a total of 260 hits over the span of 139 games.
 That’s an average of 1.8 hits per game.
 In addition, the Colorado native has 164 blocked shots over the last two years.
 Coming in 139 games, that’s an average of 1.1 blocked shots per game.
 So even if his offensive side doesn’t show consistently, Carlo, at the bare minimum, is helping out his goalie and team morale by playing so defensive and physical.